-If you are using Signal CRM or Constituent Gateway CSS 9 (Senate) for the first time, you will need to adjust your Internet Explorer Settings.
-(You must be using IE 10 or better for the application to fully function.)
+If you are using the CRM or CSS for the first time, you will need to adjust your Internet Explorer settings (You must be using IE 10 or better for the application to fully function).

 NOTE: If you are using Microsoft Word 2013 or 2016, you may also need to adjust your reading mode.
 See our article I'm using Microsoft Word 2013 or 2016.